 Scams

 While scams are not prevalent in Palau, it’s wise to be aware of common tourist traps.
 Negotiate prices before engaging in any transactions and be wary of unsolicited offers that seem too good to be true.
 Use reputable taxi services and avoid unmarked vehicles.
-(See Also: Is India Safe to Visit for Americans?
-Essential Travel Tips)
+(See Also: Is Miami Safe to Visit Now?
+A Traveler’s Guide)

 Health and Medical Care